Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates

-However, such alternative choices may have an important influence on the power properties of the same test statistic, an issue we postpone to further below.
+However, such alternative choices may have an important influence on power, an issue we postpone to further below.
 Assumption 1(iii) can be viewed as a correct specification assumption in the sense that under the null hypothesis squared forecast errors are understood to behave like their true counterparts.
 Such a property holds within a broad range of contexts as established in Berenguer-Rico and Nielsen (2019), including settings with purely stationary or highly persistent predictors.
 Assumption 1(iv) imposes a minor restriction on $m_{0}=[(n-k_{0})\mu_{0}]$ used in the construction of $\overline{\cal D}_{n}(\mu_{0})$ to ensure that it has a non-degenerate asymptotic variance.
 To gain further intuition on this important point it is useful to explicitly evaluate the limiting variance, say $\omega^{2}$, of the numerator of (\ref{eq:eq3}) under the null hypothesis.
 Replacing $\hat{e}_{0,t+1}^{2}$ and $\hat{e}_{j,t+1}^{2}$ with $\eta_{t+1}=u_{t+1}^{2}-E[u_{t+1}^{2}]$ in (\ref{eq:eq3}), rearranging and taking expectations (see Lemma A1 in the appendix) results in